codeface-io/SwiftObserver/README.md

 - No technical boiler plate code at the point of use

-    - Create the source with chain of mappings in one line
+    - Create an abservable plus a chain of mappings in one line
-    - Call observation and mappings directly on observables (no mediating property)
+    - Start observation and create mappings directly on observables, without a mediating property
         - (comparison to RxSwift would be illuminating here ...)
     - Observe an observable using an ad-hoc chain of transformations
     - No Cancellables, Disposables, DisposeBags or Tokens to pass around and store